 - Enhance accountability with clearer metrics, such as joint patents, co-publications, and knowledge exchange.

-- Align with broader strategies, including the European Union’s internationalization goals, which promote bilateral ties to de-risk supply chains and mitigate geopolitical fragmentation.
+- Align with broader strategies, including the European Union’s internationalisation goals, which promote bilateral ties to de-risk supply chains and mitigate geopolitical fragmentation.

 What are the key benefits of bilateral agreements?

-Formalized through memoranda of understanding, joint funding programs, or institutional partnerships, bilateral cooperation creates structured pathways for:
+Formalised through memoranda of understanding, joint funding programmes, or institutional partnerships, bilateral cooperation creates structured pathways for:

-- Resource optimization: shared funding, infrastructure, and expertise reduce duplication and maximize impact.
+- Resource optimisation: shared funding, infrastructure, and expertise reduce duplication and maximise impact.

 - Policy alignment: Direct negotiations enable tailored cooperation, from green energy transitions to digital sovereignty.

-- Capacity building: researcher mobility programs strengthen research and innovation ecosystems on both sides.
+- Capacity building: researcher mobility programmes strengthen research and innovation ecosystems on both sides.

 - Diplomatic leverage: science diplomacy serves as a tool for soft power and geopolitical influence.

-To learn more about bilateral cooperation between Western Balkans and EU Member States, explore further below.
+To learn more about bilateral cooperation between the Western Balkans and EU Member States, explore further below.

 News:

-- The Agricultural University of Tirana (AUT) in Partnership with the University of Natural Resources and Life Sciences (BOKU)
+- Agricultural University of Tirana-University of Natural Resources and Life Sciences launch AUT-BOKU Strategy 2030

 - Bilateral Agreements of Cooperation at the University of Belgrade